DavidoTek/linux-install-atlauncher/README.md

 ## Troubleshooting / FAQ

-### "Can't find Java.
-Add Java to Path."
-Make sure you have Java 8 installed and added it to the Path.
-You can easily check this by typing `java -version` in a Terminal.
+### "Cannot install dependencies.
+Make sure they are installed and press [ENTER]"
+The installer failed installing all dependencies.
+This may be the case on distribution other than Ubuntu, Fedora or Manjaro.
+Try to install them manually.

 ### How to reinstall without loosing data
 To reinstall `ATLauncher.jar`, right click ATLauncher and choose `update`.